 “Very recently, new research is suggesting that nearly all the human plagues which emerged in the twentieth century, like common acute lymphoblastic leukemia in children, female breast cancer, malignant melanoma and asthma, can be tied to some facet of our use of electricity.
 There is an urgent need for governments and individuals to take steps to minimize community and personal EMF exposures.”
 Samuel Milham MD, MPH, Medical epidemiologist in occupational epidemiology.

-Radiation from radio antennas exists for many years and we are fine.
-Why are the lower power cell phone masts, Wi-Fi etc dangerous?
+Radiation from radio antennas has existed for many years and we have been fine.
+Why are lower power cell phone masts, Wi-Fi etc. dangerous?

 1. Today we receive a much larger amount of radiation from cell phone masts

-Broadcasting antennas are usually situated on hills in non-urban areas and therefore, although emit with more power, their signal reaches us faint.
+Broadcasting antennas are usually situated on hills in non-urban areas and therefore, although they emit with more power, their signal only reaches us faintly.

-Research in 2000 in Sweden showed that emissions from radio and tv broadcasting antennas were only 13% of wireless radiation in the suburbs and 1% in city centers .
+Research in 2000 from Sweden showed that emissions from radio and tv broadcasting antennas were only 13% of wireless radiation in the suburbs and 1% in city centers .

 The largest proportion of our greatly increased exposure to wireless radiation comes from cell phone masts, mobile phones, cordless phones and wi-fi modems.

 2. The radiation emitted by cell phone masts, Wi-Fi etc. have a more aggravating waveform